Philippa Spurway Interior Architect

 New Stonemasons Started

-Today at last our new stonemasons has started by firstly pointing the already completed stonework.
-They have come as a trial to see how things go, because all work must stop soon for Montenegro's summer building work break.
+Today, at last, our new stonemasons have started by first pointing the already completed stonework.
+They've come on a trial basis to see how things go, as all work must soon stop for Montenegro's summer building work break.

 D90F14AE-E885-4315-9240-497AE9E0F4DC_1_105_c

-A few months ago we suddenly had big problems with the previous stonemasons boss.
-We eventually decided it was best to go our separate ways as he had become extremely difficult to deal with.
+A few months ago, we suddenly encountered major problems with the previous stonemason's boss.
+We eventually decided it was best to part ways, as he had become extremely difficult to work with.

-It was hard to find another stonemason as they were either already busy working on other buildings projects or reluctant to finish what someone else had started.
+It was challenging to find another stonemason, as they were either already busy with other buildings projects or reluctant to complete work that someone else had started.

-I am also contributing to the problem as I have become more specific about how I want the stonework to look, after seeing various types of stonework.
-I now only want stonework that is fluidly organic in appearance.
-In this part of the world most stonemasons like doing easier straight lines, which is not acceptable.
+I've also contributed to the difficulty, as I've become much more particular about how I want the stonework to look.
+After seeing various styles, I now insist on stonework having a more fluid, organic appearance.
+In this part of the world, most stonemasons prefer the simpler, straight-line style, which I find unacceptable.

 Parking Area Cleared

-After excavating the top road parking space, which was extremely hard work digging through incredibly hard rock and required two very large diggers.
-We now have enough space up there for at least five cars, a double garage and a store room.
+After excavating the top road parking area, which was a particularly challenging task due to the incredibly hard rock and that required two very large diggers.
+We now know we will have enough space up there for at least five cars, a double garage, and a storeroom.

-The added bonus of excavating this land is that we now have a lot of stone to be sorted out and got ready (over time) to build all the garden walls, terraces, barbecue area, walls of lower road and upper road parking spaces and finally the garage.
+An added bonus of excavating this land is the abundance of stone we uncovered.
+This will be gradually sorted and prepared for building all the garden walls, terraces, barbecue area, the walls around the lower road and upper road parking spaces, and eventually the garage.

 729F373F-89E8-4A96-AEEA-E8B0CF92DF19_1_201_a